unias/docklet/README.md

 ## Intro

-Docklet is a cloud operating system for mini-datacener.
-Its goal is to help multi-user share cluster resources effectively.
-In Docklet, every user has their own private **virtual cluster (vcluster)**, which consists of a number of virtual Linux container nodes distributed over the physical cluster.
+Docklet is an operating system for virtual private cloud.
+Its goal is to help a user group effectively share cluster resources in physical datacenter or in the cloud.
+In Docklet, the shared resources are organized and managed as a virtual private cloud among the user group.
+Every user has their own private **virtual cluster (vcluster)**, which consists of a number of virtual Linux container nodes distributed over the physical cluster.
 Each vcluster is separated from others and can be operated like a real physical cluster.
-Therefore, most applications, especially those requiring a cluster environment, can run in vcluster seamlessly.
+Therefore, most applications, especially those requiring a cluster of resources can run in vcluster seamlessly.

-Users manage and use their vcluster all through web.
-The only client tool needed is a modern web browser supporting HTML5, like Safari, Firefox, or Chrome.
+Users manage and use their vcluster resources all through web.
+The supported resources include CPUs, GPUs, shared storage, etc. The only client tool needed is a modern web browser supporting HTML5, like Safari, Firefox, or Chrome.
 The integrated *jupyter notebook* provides a web **Workspace**.
-In the Workspace, users can code, debug, test, and run their programs, even visualize the outputs online.
+Users can code, debug, test, and run their programs, even visualize the outputs online.
+Serverless computing and batch processing is supported.
-Therefore, it is ideal for data analysis and processing.

 Docklet creates virtual nodes from a base image.
 Admins can pre-install development tools and frameworks according to their